robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-22 14:40:26 UTC
+**Last Updated:** 2025-12-22 15:08:27 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
 **Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message with a timestamp of 14:40 UTC, and the background is gray with red text, signaling an intentional downtime.
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 15:08 UTC, confirming that the system is temporarily offline for updates or repairs.

 **Blog Summary:** Our panda cam is temporarily offline for scheduled maintenance.
-We appreciate your patience and will be back with adorable panda moments soon!
+We appreciate your patience and will update you as soon as the live feed is back!

 ---